-Course title & Credits Credit distributi 0 v Pre-

-Code course criteria requisite

-Lecture Tutorial of the

-Practice course

-Conductance 4 2 2 Basic

-and knowledge

-Electrochemistry of

-(GE-9) Chemistry
+Course title & Code Credits Credit distribution of the course Eligibility criteria Pre- requisite Lecture Tutorial Practical/ Practice of the course Conductance and Electrochemistry (GE-9) 4 2 2 Basic knowledge of Chemistry

 - To make students learn about conductance, its measurement and applications. - To make students learn the principles of electrochemical cells: Electrolytic and Galvanic cell, measurement of, measurement of emf and its applications.